george0st/qgate-model/README.md

    - This model is designed for these [use cases](./docs/usecases.md)
  - **02-data**
    - The data for meta-model in CSV/GZ format (future support parquet) for party, account, transaction, event, communication, etc.
-   - You can also generate your own dataset with requested size (see cmd 'python main.py generate --help')
+   - You can also generate your own dataset with requested size (see sample './02-data/2-size-2k.sh' and description 'python main.py generate --help')
 Addition detail, [see](./docs/structure.md)

 ## Model